Why Me? Why Not.

 Why Me?
-Why Not. is the second solo studio album by English musician Liam Gallagher, released on 20 September 2019 by Warner Records, a day before his 47th birthday.
+Why Not. is the second studio album by English musician Liam Gallagher, released on 20 September 2019 by Warner Records, a day before his 47th birthday.
 The album's lead single "Shockwave" became one of Gallagher's biggest solo hits, the best selling vinyl single of 2019 in the UK, and his first solo single to top a chart in general after reaching No. 1 in Scotland.
 The album received generally positive reviews from critics and debuted at No. 1 on the UK Albums Chart, achieving silver certification in its first week and later being certified gold.

 Background and recording

 Gallagher, the former frontman of Oasis, had made a successful comeback following the break-up of his post-Oasis band Beady Eye with his platinum-certified debut solo album, As You Were (2017).
 The album entered the British charts at No. 1, outselling the entire top 10 combined and achieving gold certification in its first week, while also selling more copies than both Beady Eye albums combined.
 In addition, it received a positive reaction from critics and audiences.

 Gallagher revealed that he had begun work on his second album in April 2018, confirming that he would again be working with producer Greg Kurstin as well as Andrew Wyatt, both of whom were involved with his first album.
 Recording began in April 2018 in Los Angeles and continued sporadically through to 2 April 2019.
 Some recording was done at Abbey Road Studios in London, most famously used by Gallagher's idols the Beatles.
 The album features his 18-year-old son Gene playing bongos on the track "One of Us".
 Unlike his first album, all the tracks are co-written by Gallagher.

 The album's name comes from two drawings by Beatles singer John Lennon that Gallagher owns; the first (titled "Why Me?") was bought by Gallagher from a Lennon art exhibition in Munich in 1997, and the second (titled "Why Not.") was given to Gallagher by Lennon's widow Yoko Ono shortly thereafter.